Who are we?

 - To notify you about changes to our service.

 Who else might we share your personal information with?

-Authorised personnel within Anglia Ruskin University (ARU), NHS England and Improvement and its partners will be able to access the personal data you provide to us.
+Authorised personnel within Anglia Ruskin University (ARU), NHS England and it’s contracted partners will be able to access the personal data you provide to us.

-All our third-party service providers are required to take appropriate security measures to protect your personal data in line with our ARU policies.
+All our third-party service providers are required to take appropriate security measures to protect your personal data in line with our ARU policies and GDPR.
 We only permit a third-party service to process your personal data for specified purposes and in accordance with our instructions.
 We do not allow them to use your personal data for their own purposes.

 Unless required or permitted to do so by law, we will not otherwise share or distribute any of the personal data you provide to us without your agreement.
 We respect your personal data and will never sell it to third parties.

 Your personal data will be held confidentially for the duration of your participation on the programme.
 It will retained for Alumni services unless you choose to opt out.

 Partners retain personal data for as long as necessary to fulfil their monitoring and reporting requirements.

 The personal data you provide as part of the recruitment process will only be shared with those who need to see your application for administrative purposes, selection, statistical analysis and research.
 The data will be archived on system after a period of inactivity and anonymised equality data will only be available for statistical return